reeceap124/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+        - Server side routing and Middleware are two of the big ones that we worked with this week.

 - [ ] Describe Middleware?

+        - Middleware is like a function that can be inserted in the lineup of tasks that a server performs.
+They can be global or local depending on where and how they are imported into a route.

 - [ ] Describe a Resource?

+        - Everything is a resource.
+All of the nouns that you will be dealing with and trying to keep track of as you're building out the backend

 - [ ] What can the API return to help clients know if a request was successful?

+        -a status code in the 200's

 - [ ] How can we partition our application into sub-applications?

+        -Routing???

 ## Minimum Viable Product